 Take 10 minutes and give it a try.
 I promise….it will take you longer to do the dishes.

 1/2 cup freshly grated parmesan

 a pinch each of salt and pepper

-In the bowl of a food processor (or in a blender), add the sage, garlic and pine nuts.
+In the bowl of a food processor (or in a blender), add the sage, garlic, cheese and pine nuts.
 Pulse the ingredients a few times until chopped.
 In a steady stream, slowly add the olive oil while the food processor or blender is running.
 Stop to scrape down the sides once with a rubber spatula and add the salt and pepper.
 Run the processor for a few more seconds to combine thoroughly.